kangarang/tcr/README.md

 EPM: [tcr](https://www.ethpm.com/registry/packages/44)

+## Notice
+This forked repo adds an extra data string to listing applications.
+This means that the event signature of an `_Application` will ultimately be different, as the tightly-packed types are different.

 ## Initialize
 The only environmental dependency you need is Node.
 Presently we can guarantee this all works with Node 8.
 ```